Transportability of model-based estimands in evidence synthesis

-\begin{itemize} \item MAIC uses the original method of moments approach proposed by Signorovitch et al.\cite{signorovitch2010comparative} to estimate the weights, as implemented by Remiro-Az\'ocar et al.\cite{remiro2022parametric} The sample means of the three purely prognostic baseline covariates are balanced between studies.
-The weights are inputted to a simple logistic regression of outcome on treatment, fitted to the $S=1$ IPD.
-A point estimate of the marginal log odds ratio is given by the treatment coefficient of the regression.
-For variance estimation, the $S=1$ IPD are resampled using the ordinary non-parametric bootstrap with replacement, with 1,000 resamples.
+MAIC uses the method of moments (entropy balancing) approach originally proposed by Signorovitch et al.\cite{signorovitch2010comparative} to estimate the weights, as implemented by Remiro-Az\'ocar et al.\cite{remiro2022parametric} Covariate balance is viewed as a convex optimization problem.
+The BFGS algorithm is used to minimize the corresponding objective function.
+The estimated weights enforce exact balance between marginal moments of the weighted patient-level covariates for $S=1$ and those reported for $S=2$.

-\item Parametric G-computation as implemented by Remiro-Az\'ocar et al.\cite{remiro2022parametric} but without the ``covariate simulation'' step.
-Among the subjects in $S=1$, outcomes are regressed on treatment and baseline covariates using maximum-likelihood estimation and a correctly specified outcome model.
-Outcome predictions under each treatment are made by applying the fitted regression to the entire $S=2$ sample.
-The marginal log odds ratio is derived from the predictions following Remiro-Az\'ocar et al.\cite{remiro2022parametric} Standard errors are computed by resampling the $S=1$ IPD via the ordinary non-parametric bootstrap with replacement, using 1,000 resamples.

-\item The Bucher method\cite{bucher1997results} produces an unadjusted estimate of the marginal log odds ratio and its corresponding standard error by fitting a simple logistic regression of outcome on treatment to the $S=1$ IPD. \end{itemize}

-All methods conduct identical unadjusted analyses to estimate the marginal log odds ratio for $B$ versus $C$, by fitting a simple logistic regression of outcome on treatment to the $S=2$ IPD.
-Hence, differences in performance between the methods must arise from the $A$ versus $C$ comparison.
-Because the $S=2$ study is a perfectly-executed RCT, the estimate $\hat{\Delta}_{20}$ should be unbiased in $S=2$.
-For all methods, relative effect estimates are combined by substituting the point estimates $\hat{\Delta}_{10}$ and $\hat{\Delta}_{20}$ into Equation \ref{eqn5}.
-Assuming statistical independence, point estimates of their variances are summed to estimate the variance of the marginal log odds ratio for $A$ versus $B$.\cite{bucher1997results, lumley2002network, lu2004combination, song2003validity} Wald-type 95\% confidence intervals are estimated using normal distributions.
+We balance the sample means of the three baseline covariates across studies, for the active treatment and control arms combined.
+We do not balance the sample standard deviations because: (1) on expectation, these are already equal across studies; (2) to avoid unnecessary reductions in effective sample size and precision; and (3) to ensure that a solution to the convex optimization problem can be found.
+We only attempt to balance the marginal covariate distributions, not the joint covariate distributions, as correlation data are not typically published for $S=2$.
+As such, the covariate correlations and joint covariate distribution of $S=2$ are assumed to be equal to those of the weighted $S=1$ covariate data.

+The estimated weights are inputted to a weighted univariable generalized linear regression of outcome on treatment, fitted to the $S=1$ patient-level data.
+The regression is either a normal linear regression, a Poisson regression or a logistic regression, depending on the simulation study scenario.
+The treatment coefficient of the regression provides a point estimate of the marginal treatment effect for $A$ versus $C$ on the linear predictor scale.